tektutor/openshift-tekton-feb-2022/Day1/README.md

 512 GB RAM
 6 TB HDD
 </pre>
+The Server with this kind of configuration might cost you Rs.10,00,000+

 We have used two such servers to setup our Lab with two OpenShift Clusters.